Complete Guide to User Input and Output in C# (With Examples)

 }

-v You can format the output to make it more readable using placeholders (`{0}`, `{1}`, etc.) and format specifiers.
+You can format the output in C# to make it more readable.
+Use placeholders and format specifiers to display numbers, dates, and other types in a user-friendly manner.

 int number = 42;